How to gain followers on Twitter: 20 rules to grow your profile in 2023

 Combine this tip with the one about tagging and ask questions that prompt followers to tag other accounts in response.
 For example, asking who their role models are or who gave them the best professional advice or the latest approach to something and what it was can be a true finding for your strategy.

 12. Use quote retweet instead of regular retweets

 Retweeting is an essential part of Twitter marketing, but if you're running a brand account, the quote retweet button should be your default retweet button.
 This way you make sure your followers still see your brand first AND you attract attention from the account you retweet.
 They will be curious to see what you added to your tweet, check your profile, and maybe follow you!

 Another hack is to quote retweet your own tweets: you make them relevant again and make sure your new followers see them.

 Twitter Chats can be high-quality community-building tools: they make you learn more about your industry and Twitter audience.
 Basically, A Twitter Chat is a scheduled event where you can respond to questions using a Twitter Chat hashtag.

 Participation in Twitter Chats in your industry exposes you to the Twitter audience you target.
 Answer questions with your own unique take and grow your Twitter!

 You can also start your own Twitter Chat, but if your follower number is relatively small (and it probably is since you're reading this article) it might take time to take off.
-Invite an influencer with a bigger audience to host your chat — that way you make sure to engage people and win more followers.
+Invite an influencer with a bigger audience to host your chat — that way you make sure to engage people, increase Twitter interaction and gain more followers.